SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 not too late to begin.
 Do not wait on the source station.

+I would not choose suicide (suicide is the stupidest) or hurt any one (hurting

+ others would get my hands dirty).

+Suicide is not in my dictionary.
+In my opinion, suicide is: sacrificing

+yourself to make others happy.

+I think back to my grandma who had a really tough time between 1960 and 1980.

+My unemployed days were weaker than my grandma's hard times.

 ## 0.Finally Debug Troubles

 ### 0.1VM Debian access samba server on Host macOS